oyindonesia/external-api-docs/source/includes/_static_va.md

 009 | Bank BNI
 014 | Bank BCA

+For enable VA Bank BCA, we need partner to send documents to us, <a href='mailto:business@oyindonesia.com'>Contact us for more information!</a>

 ## VA aggregator Status
 ### Available Status for VA aggregator
 Status | Description